cminyard/gensio/README.rst

     gensio with end-of-message demarcation, you can use this as without creating channels.

+msgdelim
+    Converts an unreliable stream interface into an unreliable packet interface.
+This is primarily so a reliable packet interface like relpkt can run over a serial port.
+It does not support streaming of data, so it's not very useful by itself.

 These are all documented in detail in gensio(5).
 Unless otherwise stated, these all are available as accepters or connecting gensios.